-If you’ve been lifting for any amount of time you’ll have come across two important pieces of equipment that people wear in the gym: wrist straps and wrist wraps.
+Wrist wraps vs lifting straps are two important pieces of equipment that intermediate to advanced lifters wear in the gym.
 Both straps and wraps aid in your performance and protect you from potential injury.
 However, they are not used for the same purpose.

 So, what are the differences between wrist straps vs wrist wraps?
 Wrist wraps are used to create rigid support around your wrist while lifting.
 Wraps keep the wrist neutral and prevent it from flexing or bending.
-Wrist straps do not protect your wrist, but rather increase the amount of weight you can grip.
+Wrist straps do not protect your wrist but increase the weight you can grip.
 Straps are used when your grip fails.

-There are several other benefits to using straps and wraps, but depending on the outcome you want to achieve in the gym one piece of equipment may be better suited over the other.
-In this article, I’ll cover the differences in greater detail and discuss the pros and cons.
+There are several other benefits to using straps and wraps, but depending on the outcome you want to achieve in the gym, one piece of equipment may be better suited over the other.
+In this article, I’ll cover the differences between wrist wraps vs lifting straps in greater detail and discuss the pros and cons.

 In a Hurry?
 Here Are My Recommendations

 If you want a quick recommendation on which piece of equipment you need, here are my top picks for both wrist straps and wrist wraps.